AbramoDLuce/Chess/README.md

 Chess game in Java with JavaFX GUI

 This is an unfinished project
-Stalemate and checkmate are under construction
+Stalemate and checkmate must be completed
 End of game must be improved
-Buttons in menubar are not functional yet